Dear Students and friends of Jin Shin Jyutsu,

 In order to grow together as a strong community, we feel it will be helpful to clarify certain practical matters.
 The following is an outline of study, practice, organizational participation and frequently asked questions that we hope is helpful to students wishing to make Jin Shin Jyutsu a strong focus in their lives.
 Some or only part of this may be pertinent to your direction and personal growth.
 Although no one is required to travel down any of these paths, we feel that this outline may offer some guidance about prerequisites for classes and practitioner-level status.
 We hope this helps you to see the path of study our organization offers in the Art of Jin Shin Jyutsu Physio-Philosophy.

 Jin Shin Jyutsu Self-Help Class: We highly recommend that all Jin Shin Jyutsu students attend at least one Self-Help class.
 During this class, we study fundamental principles of Physio-Philosophy and how to apply the Art to ourselves and those in our lives.
-We have found that students who have completed the 5-Day Basic Seminar (see below) 3 times should understand the basics enough to help facilitate self-help classes using Mary Burmeister's three self-help books.
+We believe a Self-Help class should be facilitated only by students who have at least a basic understanding of the Art of Jin Shin Jyutsu.
+We have found that students who have completed the 5-Day Basic Seminar at least 3 times along with the Living the Art Seminar at least once generally have the basic understanding necessary to facilitate Self-Help classes using Mary Burmeister's three Self-Help books.
+This said, it is not required to attend the LTA to teach self-help classes.
+However, by attending the LTA allows you to list this qualification on the JSJ practitioner locator, or in any other JSJ Inc publication.

 5-Day Basic Seminar: The 5-Day Basic Seminar is for those who want to study and practice Jin Shin Jyutsu and to apply the Art on themselves and others, being the testimony of this simple, profound Art of Living, made known to us by Mary Burmeister and Jiro Murai.
-Authorized instructors for the 5-Day Basic Seminar are: Muriel Carlton, Philomena Dooley, Wayne Hackett, Cynthia Broshi, Petra Elmendorff, Carlos Gutterres, Sara Harper, Ian Harris, Mona Harris, Jennifer Holmes, Iole Lebensztajn, Nathalie Max, Birgitta Meinhardt, Jill Marie Pasquinelli (Holden), Lynne Pflueger, Waltraud Riegger-Krause, Matthias Roth, Jed Schwartz, Susan Schwartz, Margareth Umeoka Serra, Carlyse Smyth, Michael Wenninger and Anita Willoughby.
+Authorized instructors for the 5-Day Basic Seminar are: Muriel Carlton, Philomena Dooley, Wayne Hackett, Chus Arias, Cynthia Broshi, Petra Elmendorff, Carlos Gutterres, Sara Harper, Ian Harris, Mona Harris, Jennifer Holmes, Sadaki Kato, Iole Lebensztajn, Nathalie Max, Birgitta Meinhardt, Jill Marie Pasquinelli, Lynne Pflueger, Waltraud Riegger-Krause, Matthias Roth, Jed Schwartz, Susan Schwartz, Margareth Umeoka Serra, Carlyse Smyth, Michael Wenninger and Anita Willoughby.

 Upon completion of the student's third 5-Day Basic Seminar and as a practitioner and/or self-help instructor of Jin Shin Jyutsu Physio-Philosophy, the student has limited rights to use the Jin Shin Jyutsu name and Kanji logo.
 Student practitioners are welcome to use these on stationery, business cards, promotional flyers, etc. as long as they include the ® symbol (as indicated above, and in the format shown on our letterhead at the top of this document).
 We in Scottsdale will be happy to answer questions or review any promotional materials for accuracy.
 When referring to Jin Shin Jyutsu in a title or in its first usage, please write:Jin Shin Jyutsu ® Physio-Philosophy